MaximeLionel/csapp/3_10 Combining Control and Data in Machine-Level Programs.md

 	* Compiling the function echo without this option, and hence with the stack protector enabled, gives the following assembly code:
 		![[image-20240612112045247.png|400]]
 		* The instruction argument `%fs:40` is an indication that the canary value is read from memory using `segmented addressing`.
+			* **Segmented addressing** - an addressing mechanism that dates back to the 80286 and is seldom found in programs running on modern systems.
 		* By storing the canary in a special segment, it can be marked as “read only,” so that an attacker cannot overwrite the stored canary value.
+		* Before restoring the register state and returning, the function compares the value stored at the stack location with the canary value.
+			* If the two are identical, the xorq instruction will yield zero, and the function will complete in the normal fashion.
+			* A nonzero value indicates that the canary on the stack has been modified, and so the code will call an error routine.
 # Practice Problem 3.47
 Running our stack-checking code 10,000 times on a system running Linux version 2.6.16, we obtained addresses ranging from a minimum of 0xffffb754 to a maximum of 0xffffd754.